Get E-Book

 socket.addMembership('239.255.0.1', '192.168.1.25');

-Sending multicast uses the same call shape as a normal UDP send to the group address:
+Sending multicast uses the same send shape as normal UDP, with the group address as the destination -

 const socket = dgram.createSocket('udp4');